Psiale/Enumerable-methods/README.md

 Ruby Solo project to recreate own version of the built in Ruby enumerable methods

 ### Objective
- -Getting more hands on experience with Ruby
+ - Getting more hands on experience with Ruby
  - Getting familiar with the enumerable module and its methods

 ### Assignment: